notofonts/noto-docs/src/descriptions/NotoSansGujarati.md

-Noto Sans Gujarati is a unmodulated (“sans serif”) design for texts in the Gujarati script.
+Noto Sans Gujarati is a unmodulated (“sans serif”) design for texts in the Indic _Gujarati_ script.
 It contains 798 glyphs, 16 OpenType features, and supports 164 characters from 5 Unicode blocks.